jbracker/polymonad-proofs/README.md

 in version `0.14`.
 If you have problems type checking the code, please contact me.

-Type checking the proof in `Polymonad.Union` is very memory hungry.
+Type checking some of the proofs, e.g., `Polymonad.Union`, is very memory hungry.
 Make sure you have few gigabytes of free RAM when type checking!

 ## Module Structure and Guide